-Accessibility resources are features or supports that are part of the assessment and are provided either as digitally delivered components of the secure browser (embedded resources) or separate from the secure browser (non-embedded resources).
-Accessibility resources allow students to participate in an assessment that can generate results that are a fair and accurate estimate of each student’s achievement.
+Accessibility resources are features or supports that are part of the assessment and are provided either as digitally delivered components of the secure browser (embedded supports) or separate from the secure browser (non-embedded supports).
+Accessibility resources allow students to participate in an assessment that results in a fair and accurate estimate of each student’s achievement.

-Universal tools, designated supports, and accommodations will be available for the Alternate ELPAC Operational Field Test.
+Universal tools, designated supports, and accommodations will be available for the Initial ELPAC.
 Students may use the embedded universal tools within the test delivery system, but also have the option to use non-embedded universal tools.
-The accommodations and designated supports for the Alternate ELPAC Operational Field Test must be assigned in the test settings section of TOMS.
-Use of accommodations and designated supports does not change the construct of the test, nor affect the overall score.
+The accommodations and designated supports for the Initial ELPAC must be assigned in the student test setting section of TOMS.

-Unlisted resources are non-embedded supports that may be provided if specified in eligible students’ IEPs or Section 504 plans.
-Use of unlisted resources must first be approved by the CDE before being assigned in the test settings section of TOMS.
-If the unlisted resource changes the construct of what is being measured, the student will receive a LOSS.
+In addition, unlisted resources are non-embedded supports which may be provided if specified in the IEP or Section 504 plan for an eligible student and if the unlisted resource does not change the construct of what is being measured.
+Use of unlisted resources must first be approved by the CDE before being assigned in the test setting section of TOMS.

-There are a number of sources of information available to assist in understanding, assigning, and using accessibility resources during Alternate ELPAC Operational Field Test testing.
+There are a number of sources of information available to assist in understanding, assigning, and using accessibility resources during Initial ELPAC testing:

 - CDE CALPADS web page